VSecDK/VSec-CTI-League/cases/2021-12-21-unknown-würth-danmark.md

 The paralyzing (not confirmed ransomware) attack took down the companies phone, email and order systems.

 **Communication**
-Not much is known but it is stated from the company that they have a policy to not take [any contact with criminals](https://itwatch.dk/ITNyt/Brancher/Sikkerhed/article13646116.ece) and only rebuild systems in case of an attack.
+Not much is known but it is stated from the company that they have a policy to not communicate [with any criminals](https://itwatch.dk/ITNyt/Brancher/Sikkerhed/article13646116.ece) and only rebuild systems in case of an attack.

 **Economical Impact**
 Estimated cost is [1.000.000 DKK](https://itwatch.dk/ITNyt/Brancher/Sikkerhed/article13646116.ece) in lost revenue between christmas and new years eve.